kidozh/rnn_in_forecasting_tool_wear/README.md

 ![First Cut](res/c3.svg)

-In addition, we have also test how to make RNN for long-term tool wear forecasting.
+In addition, we have also test how to make RNN chained for long-term tool wear forecasting.
 If you feel interest, you can follow the video in `seq2seq_tool_wear`

 which named as